Italy hero image

 7 Days

-• Arrive Rome; evening neighborhood walk.
+• Arrive in Rome; evening neighborhood walk.

 • Colosseum & Forum; Trastevere dinner.